California Coastal Resilience Network

 Members meet in person once annually at a California climate adaptation conference to brainstorm ways forward for collaboration and develop and refine action plans.
 This year, the Network met in person on Tuesday, September 6th in Long Beach, CA, just before the California Adaptation Forum.
 Check out our Events section below for upcoming Network webinars and events.

 Individuals or organizations can become Network members by subscribing to the CA Coastal Resilience Network electronic email list.
 Members receive notifications about Network activities and can participate on monthly Network webinars.
 Network webinar topics are selected by Network members and feature experts presenting cutting-edge work on coastal adaptation in California, followed by informal discussion, Q&A and brainstorming sessions for collaborative problem-solving and action.
 All members are invited to attend the Network’s annual in-person meeting.

 Member of the Month

-The Steering Committee was formed in September 2015 and is charged with guiding the direction and activities of the California Coastal Resilience Network as its focus expands from information sharing about coastal adaptation to include the coordinated development and implementation of a strategic, state-wide policy manifesto to support nature-based coastal adaptation.
+This Steering Committee is charged with guiding the direction and activities of the California Coastal Resilience Network, including information sharing about coastal adaptation as well as coordination around strategic, state-wide policy improvement to support nature-based coastal adaptation.